Would you like to see what we have written on a subject? Use the search below.

 Possess The Land By Trusting God

 The next thing to notice is that we must keep a healthy balance in our approach to God.
 There was a set distance between the people and the ark of the covenant.
 In the New Testament era, as children of the Living God, we are welcome anytime into the presence of God.
 God delights when His children come to Him and spend time with Him.
 However, we must never forget that our Father is King of kings and Lord of lords.
-In other words, although we enter His presence with joy and without fear, we must never lose our respect for God.
+In other words, although we enter His presence with joy and without unhealthy fear, we must never lose our respect for God.
 Sometimes, we take things for granted and become disrespectful.
-Just as in an ideal family where the father should be a man who loves and enjoys his children, but there should always be respect for the father's position and authority, so in God's family, we must maintain respect for Who God is without giving up the intimacy which is our right as children.
+Just as in an ideal family where the father should be a man who loves and enjoys his children, there should always be respect for the father's position and authority, so in God's family, we must maintain respect for Who God is without giving up the intimacy which is our right as children.

 Finally, if we would have God work wonders on our behalf, we must sanctify ourselves.
 Basically, to sanctify is to set apart.
 If we want to go all the way, if we want to possess the land and drive out the enemy, we must set ourselves aside for the purposes of God.
 This does not mean going into "full-time Christian ministry" or even adding to your current workload "spiritual" activities.
 It means being fully committed to God and His ways in whatever position you are currently in.
 Maybe all you do is cashier; it doesn't matter, set yourself apart for God.
 Do whatever He calls you to.
 When you are a Christian, nothing is "secular" - everything you do is to be under God and, therefore, has spiritual value.